godonnell2/fdf/README.md

-fdf: Wireframes So Good, They're Almost 3D!
-(But Not Quite)

-What is this sorcery?!
-fdf  "Fil De Fer," which is French for "wireframe" – ) takes a simple numerical map and transforms it into an isometric projection.
+fdf  "Fil De Fer," is French for "wireframe" – ) takes a simple numerical map and transforms it into an isometric projection.
 Its a retro way to visualize terrain,.

 Features
 Reads .fdf files: B